 If yes - please link to the relevant documentation:

-Does this project collect or use non-personally identifiable information (non-PII) data?
+Does this project collect or use non-personally identifiable information (non-PII) data and/or content?

 If yes - is there a mechanism for extracting or importing non-personally identifiable information (non-PII) from the system in a non-proprietary format?

 If yes - describe the mechanism for extracting or importing non-personally identifiable information from the system in a non-proprietary format:

 Non-PII data can be extracted and/or imported using the DHIS2 Web API as described here: https://docs.dhis2.org/2.35/en/dhis2_developer_manual/web-api.html and via the Import-Export App within DHIS2

 7. Does the project adhere to privacy and other applicable international and domestic laws?